Kenneth W. Hansen

 Partner, Chadbourne & Parke LLP, Adjunct Professor of Law

 A.B., M.P.A., Harvard; M.A., Yale; J.D., University of Pennsylvania

 Professor Hansen joined the Law Office of Chadbourne & Parke LLP in 1999 as a Partner in the firm's project finance group.
-Prior to joining...Continue Reading
+(Chadbourne combined with...Continue Reading

 Professor Hansen has taught economics and finance at a number of institutions, including Wellesley College, Harvard University, Bryn Mawr College, Haverford College, the Fletcher School of Law and Diplomacy at Tufts University, George Washington University National Law Center, Boston University Law School, John Hopkins University's School of Advanced International Studies, and at Georgetown.
 He has also written and spoken widely.